-Stand tall, breathe in and then breathe out a couple times before you start, then follow the steps in this video or the chart below.
+Stand tall, breathe in and then breathe out a couple of times before you start, then follow the steps in this video or the chart below.

-Important points: Do not make extra effort to reach the floor when you forward fold.
+Important points: Do not make an extra effort to reach the floor when you forward fold.
 If you reach only up to your knees it is good, if you reach to your shinbone it is also good, and if you can make it to your toes, that is great.

 This flexibility has nothing to do with age really, as when doing this same posture, I cannot reach the floor unless I practice many times, and my mum, who is now 80 years old, can reach the floor without any effort.

 Another trick is to bend your knees a little if you are struggling to do the forward fold position.

 It is considered EXCELLENT if you can do the Sun Salutation for 5-10 minutes per day.